Proposal to build a restaurant and apartments next to the Clondalkin round tower.

 The protesters want the vacant land to be left level and turned into a heritage park.

-An RTÉ News report by Barry Cummins broadcast on 20 June 2004.
+An RTÉ News report broadcast on 20 June 2004.
+The reporter is Barry Cummins.

 Clondalkin Round Tower (1985) with the Paper Mill chimney in the background.